 In this opening tale, several of Batman’s villains have teamed up to turn Gotham into an urban jungle.
 At the same time, a brand new villain is watching on the sidelines, waiting for the perfect time for revenge.

-Batman and Robin #1 is available on 12th September.
+Batman and Robin #1 was released on 12th September.

 Wonder Woman #1